dinhtungdu/custom-elementor-source/readme.md

 5. Create/edit a post and see the new remote library.

 ## Notes
-* This branch is updated with a dummy API to help you test the custom source without any modification to the plugin as `master` readme shows.
+* This branch is updated with a dummy API to help you test the custom source without any modification as the `master`does.
 * You shouldn't use the (dummy) method used in this branch in production.
 * This plugin is just an example of how we override Elementor library.
 You should put the source class in your plugin (recommended) or your theme.